saintRogDev/SEIAssesment/README.md

 The Loadable<T> enum is used across both platforms to handle loading, success, error, and idle states.
 All data is mock-driven through protocol-based services — no external APIs required.
 Architecture supports previewing, unit testing, and future extensibility.

+For time sake some status cases in views were not handled, and some shortcuts were taken.

+-Thanks for your time, Roger